 Maryland Gov. J. Millard Tawes said the informational announcements from the agricultural figures merit particular commendation and provide "an invaluable service."
 WDMV is reaching the farmer when and where farm journals can't, says Ernest Tannen, station owner.

 The informational tapes, broadcast

-hourly each day, are combined with an aggressive sales policy and recorded endorsements from local product users.
+aggressive sales policy and recorded endorsements from local product users.
 In addition, says Mr. Tannen, WDMV is getting point-of-sale tie-ins for its farm merchandising program.